top of page

 Christine Saari yoga therapist.jpg

-Accepting new clients in New Haven and Guilford offices; telehealth available.
+Accepting new clients worldwide for telehealth.
+Connecticut office locations in New Haven and Madison.

 Pediatric and adults.
 No experience needed.